nvennin/test-www/procedures/Procedure_GDP_XCEUG_Deviations.md

-Investigator  |  Investigates deviations | Quality Officer Reviewer | Reviews deviations and CAPA plan | Quality Manager, RP, other stakeholders Responsible Person | Approves GDP deviations   | Responsible Person Regulatory | Reviews deviations that impact regulatory filings | Regulatory
+Investigator  |  Investigates deviations | Quality Officer Reviewer | Reviews deviations and CAPA plan | Quality Manager, RP, other stakeholders Responsible Person | Approves GDP deviations   | Responsible Person Regulatory | Reviews deviations that impact regulatory filings | Regulatory Officer

 ## Procedure

 ### Raising a deviation

-A GitHub Issue is opened by the reqested for all deviations and labelled 'DEVIATION', and should be opened as soon as observed.
+A GitHub Issue is opened by the Requester for all deviations and labelled 'DEVIATION', and should be opened as soon as observed.

-If the deviation is potentially critical, the Issue is labelled 'CRITICAL' and the @simplepharma/quality team is mentioned in the issue to ensure immediate notification.
+If the deviation is potentially critical, the Issue is labelled 'CRITICAL' and the @simplepharma/quality team is mentioned in the Issue to ensure immediate notification.

 The Issue includes the nature and a clear, detailed and factual description of the deviation.
 It references the impacted product, process, procedure, system and associated document should be included.
 Any immediate actions taken are also documented in the Issue or the comments.